We’ve all been there.

 Emotional causes can include loneliness, anxiety, and depression.
 As you can see, there are many different causes of cravings.
 And in some cases, it can be a combination of several factors.

-For example, someone might crave sweets because they’re bored and stressed (mental causes), and their body is used to getting sugar when they’re feeling this way (habit).
+For example, someone might crave sweets because they’re bored and stressed (mental causes), and their body is used to getting sugar when feeling this way (habit).

 Or, someone might crave cigarettes because they’re physically addicted to nicotine (physical cause), and smoking provides a moment of relaxation (mental cause).